stevenpawley/Pyspatialml/docs/_build/html/_sources/estimators.rst.txt

         For integer/None inputs, if the estimator is a classifier and ``y`` is either binary or multiclass, :class:`StratifiedKFold` is used.
 In all other cases, :class:`KFold` is used.
-        Refer :ref:`User Guide <cross_validation>` for the various cross-validation strategies that can be used here.

     random_state : int, RandomState instance or None, optional (default=0)
         If int, random_state is the seed used by the random number generator;